Netcentric/accesscontroltool/docs/Configuration.md

 ```
 [Groupd Id]
-     - name: groupname (optional, if empty groupd id is taken)
+     - name: group name (optional, if empty group id is taken)
-     - isMemberOf: comma separated list of other groups
+     - isMemberOf: comma separated list of other groups (optional)
      - members: comma separated list of groups that are member of this group
      - description: (optional, description)
      - path: (optional, path of the group in JCR)
      - migrateFrom: (optional, a group name assigned member users are taken over from, since v1.7)
 ```

-Example
+Example:

 ```
 isp-editor